Tasmania Prison Service (TPS)

 Further to this, given that a high temperature is one of a number of possible symptoms of COVID-19, the TPS requests that you seek medical advice before attending a TPS facility if you have one or more of the following symptoms:

 - Shortness of breath

 If you have any of these symptoms, or have been in recent contact with a person diagnosed with COVID-19 and have not been tested, you should seek medical advice, or call the Tasmanian Public Health Hotline on 1800 671 738.

 Additional information about the scanning process is available at scanning points in TPS facilities.

 We also encourage you to visit the Tasmanian Government Coronavirus Disease (Covid-19) web site for up-to-date information about the virus in Tasmania and our state pandemic response strategy.

 It has also been necessary to make some temporary changes to the operation of visits at our prisons.
 For current information about visiting a Tasmanian prison, click here.

 Under the continual Change Program a major infrastructure and Projects Team has been formed.
 The team will be developing and reviewing the current use of buildings and the operational needs of the TPS over the next 10 years.

-The Artists with Conviction exhibition is an annual event providing prisoners within TPS facilities, as well as offenders serving orders with Community Corrections, and TPS staff the opportunity to display their works of art and written pieces in the community.
+The Artists with Conviction exhibition is an annual event providing prisoners within the TPS facilities, as well as offenders serving orders with Community Corrections and TPS staff the opportunity to display their works of art and written pieces in the community.